Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Equivalence of linear and weighted automata

 The initial vector is simply $v_0 = \blue{\bot}$.
-This automaton accepts the same language $L$ and is in fact minimal. \end{myexample}
+This automaton accepts the same language $L$ and is in fact minimal. \end{example}

 Call an orbit-finitely spanned automaton {\em basic} if its state vector space has a basis.
 For a basic automaton an equivalent weighted orbit-finite automaton can be easily produced, by using the basis as the states.
-Therefore, to complete the proof of Theorem~\ref{thm:weighted-linear}, we prove the following: \begin{lemma} For every orbit-finitely spanned automaton, there is a basic one that recognizes the same weighted language. \end{lemma} \begin{proof} Consider an orbit-finitely spanned automaton $\Aa$ with a state space $V$ is spanned by an orbit-finite set $Q$.
+Therefore, to complete the proof of Theorem~\ref{thm:weighted-linear}, we prove the following: \begin{lemma} For every orbit-finitely spanned automaton, there is a basic one that recognizes the same weighted language. \end{lemma} \begin{proof} Consider an orbit-finitely spanned automaton $\Aa$ where the state space $V$ is spanned by an orbit-finite set $Q$.
 Define a \emph{polynomial orbit-finite set}, see~\cite[Definition 1]{bojanczykSingleUseRegister2019}, to be any set which is a finite disjoint union of sets of the form $\atoms^k$.
 As for every orbit-finite set, there exists a polynomial orbit-finite set $P$ with a surjective finitely supported function from $P$ to $Q$.
 Extend this function to surjective a linear map

-We will define a orbit-finitely spanned automaton $\Bb$ with vector space $\lin P$ so that $h$ becomes a homomorphism of orbit-finitely spanned automata, that is: a finitely supported linear map between the underlying vector spaces, which is consistent with the initial states, transition functions and final functions in the expected way, see~\cite[Sec.~6.2]{bojanczyk_slightly2018}.
+We will define a orbit-finitely spanned automaton $\Bb$ with the state space $\lin P$ so that $h$ becomes a homomorphism of orbit-finitely spanned automata, that is: a finitely supported linear map between the underlying vector spaces, which is consistent with the initial states, transition functions and final functions in the expected way, see~\cite[Sec.~6.2]{bojanczyk_slightly2018}.
 If two orbit-finitely spanned automata are connected by a homomorphism, then they recognize the same weighted language.
 Therefore, to prove the lemma it remains to define the initial state, transition function and final function in $\Bb$ so that $h$ is a homomorphism.

-For the initial state in $\Bb$ we choose some vector that is mapped by $h$ to the initial state of $\Aa$, and for the final function we use the composition of $h$ and the final function of $\Aa$.
-The transition function is defined using the following claim. \begin{claim} There is a finitely supported function $\gamma$ which makes the following diagram commute
+For the initial state in $\Bb$ we choose some vector that is mapped by $h$ to the initial state of~$\Aa$, and for the final function we use the composition of $h$ and the final function of $\Aa$.
+To define the transition function, we construct a finitely supported function $\gamma$ which makes the following diagram commute:

-\end{claim} \begin{proof} Consider the composition of the following relations: the function $(h, id)$, the transition function of $\Aa$, and the inverse of $h$.
+To this end, consider the composition of the following relations: the function $(h, id)$, the transition function of $\Aa$, and the inverse of $h$.
 This is a finitely supported binary relation